prograhammer/vue-pizza/README.md

 ## Twitter Bootstrap 4 Configuration

- - Install Bootstrap 4 and Tether.js, see section: [Add Dependencies](#add-dependencies).
+ - Install Bootstrap 4, jQuery and Popper.js, see section: [Add Dependencies](#add-dependencies).
- - Add Tether to providePlugin, see section: [Configure JQuery and Lodash and Tether](#configure-jquery-and-lodash-and-tether)
+ - Add Popper to providePlugin, see section: [Configure JQuery and Lodash and Popper](#configure-jquery-and-lodash-and-popper)
  - Require in main.js: see section: [Setup Main and Routes](#setup-main-and-routes)
  - Add a folder `style` (if you haven't already) to your `/assets` directory and create the following file: